Land

 Winemaking

-Daniel’s winemaking philosophy is about simple processes and minimal interference.
-He wants to let the land and the fruit be expressed naturally.
+Our winemaking philosophy is about simple processes and minimal interference.
+We want to let the land and the fruit be expressed naturally.

 At the winery, juices and young wines are transferred using gravity.
 Because of this gentle handling, the fining process has been largely eliminated.
 We have minimised mechanical handling and cut sulphur additions to the bare minimum.